shivam3370/Online-Appointment-Management-System/README.md

    connectionString="Data Source=YOUR_SERVER_NAME;Initial Catalog=AppointmentDB;Integrated Security=True"
    providerName="System.Data.SqlClient" />
    </connectionStrings>
   Replace YOUR_SERVER_NAME with your actual instance name (e.g., .\SQLEXPRESS).

 4. Run the Application
    1.Open solution file in Visual Studio and run Project 2.Application starts with Default.aspx

-  You can:
-  ✔ Add a new doctor
-  ✔ Select doctor → Book appointment button
+  You can: 1.Add a new doctor Select doctor    2.Book appointment 3.View all appointments
-  ✔ View all appointments

   Approximate Time Spent 2 Days(with 4 hours each days)